clean-commit/wordpress-developer-recruitment-task/README.md

 2. Use Tailwind as your framework
 3. Use Blade as templating language.
 4. Styles should be written in Sass (SCSS).
-5. Pay attention to code quality, formatting, conventions etc. (Your code is your business card)
+5. Pay attention to code quality, formatting, conventions, etc. (Your code is your business card)
-6. Try to optimize images :)
+6. Make sure images are correctly optimized
 7. Send us access to your repo to check out your work!
+8. Sage 9.0.10 isn't working correctly, you can use Sage 10 or 9.0.9
+9. Only use ACF plugin (except mu-plugins)
+10. ACF fields must be saved as a .json file in the theme